 For projects with fewer than 5 units, the inclusionary obligation is either payment of a proportional percentage of an in-lieu fee or providing one inclusionary unit on-site.
-Projects with 5 or more units are required to provide 20% of the total number of units on-site at affordability levels ranging from 35% of the Area Median Income (AMI) to 120% AMI, depending on whether the development is rental or for-sale.
+Projects with 5 or more units are required to provide 20% of the total number of units on-site at affordability levels ranging from_rental units at 35% of the Area Median Income (AMI), which in 2023 was approximately \$65,240 for a household of four, to moderate income or 110% AMI ownership units, which in 2023 was approximately \$182,600 for a household of four.
 Developers may propose an alternative compliance option to the inclusionary requirement, which requires approval by the City Council.
 This option allows for creativity and flexibility for a developer to propose an alternative solution to meet the IHO and could be a more feasible option for the developer, but it must be determined to be equivalent to the IHO requirements.
 The table below provides a breakdown of inclusionary housing requirements and compliance options, available on the City's Housing webpage.
-The IHO's in-lieu fees are updated annually and incentivize developers to build affordable housing units, rather than pay the fees.
+The IHO's in-lieu fees are updated annually and incentivize developers to build the affordable housing units, rather than pay the fees.